tomwhartung/jmws_accoutrements/doc/ubuntu/2019-upgrade_to_18.04.2/3c-barbara-sanity.md

   - Try second one, description begins with "GStreamer is a streaming media framework, based on graphs ..."
   - Seems to be working, but I will believe it when I see it
     - Concerned because I saw an online post saying gstreamer is sucky ...
+    - First track of each CD is less than 320 kpbs, weird
+    - The tracks sound fine and file sizes look ok, though

+Fifth and subsequent tries: see `3d-barbara-ripping_cds.md` in this directory.